TalhaAwan/get-numbers/readme.md

 Type: `boolean`<br>
 Default: `true`

-If `false` Remove any commas and convert the whole array to numbers
+If set to `false`, remove any commas and convert the whole array to numbers
 ```js
 let str = 'The numbers are: 3030, 100,000, 100,000,000, 7.7, 90,899,232.89, -22, -15.7, -222,987,899 and -222,987,899.90 ';
 extractNumbers(str); //default